Watch the webinar now:

 What are critical materials?

-Critical materials are raw materials, components or products whose availability is of crucial importance to a company or industry and where disruptions in the supply chain can have a significant impact on production and business operations.
-These materials are often characterized by limited resources, few alternative suppliers or high dependence on certain geographical regions.
+Critical materials are raw materials, components or products whose availability is crucial to a company or industry and where disruptions in supply chain resilience can have a significant impact on production and business operations.
+These materials are often characterized by limited resources, few alternative suppliers or high dependence on specific geographic regions.
 Identifying such materials is essential in order to recognize risks at an early stage and take strategic measures to secure supply.

 Core elements of critical materials